tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 ---

 How many visitors can we expect to see in Yosemite National park for the next 5 years?
 One of my most desired go-tos has always been Yosemite National Park.
 I’ve never been!
-Yet, I have always been allured by the incredible photography of the snow-capped mountains.
+It's just so dang beautiful..
+Maybe one day soon!

 ![](https://cdn.shopify.com/s/files/1/0272/4781/files/summer-sunset-over-half-dome-from-glacier-point-yosemite.jpg?1089)